 Engaging with your studies

-Online engagement prior to arrival will be monitored so you must ensure you are fully engaging with your learning materials, lectures and assignments from your course start date.
-If your online engagement is below 80% it may result in you being withdrawn from the programme.
+Engagement with your studies will be monitored, so you must ensure you are fully engaging with your learning materials, lectures and assignments as soon as you are registered.
+If your engagement is below 80% it may result in you being withdrawn from the programme.

 Start dates for new international students

 The start date for most new international students for our 2022/23 academic year Semester B entry is Monday 23 January.